dynamizeMe/termax/README.md

 <a name="error_handling"></a>

 All termax wrappers come with built-in error handling.
-By default, it is turned off and you will simply be prompted that there was an error, but the execution sequence will continue:
+By default, it is turned off, and you will simply be prompted that there was an error, but the execution sequence will continue:

 ```javascript
 import {tExec} from '@dynamize/termax';